Access Money Habitudes Online:

 A group of participants from Annie’s Project, financial classes for women.

-• The 6 weeks of Annie’s Project covers risk management as it relates to Production, Marketing, Legal, Institutional, Financial and Human Resources.
+• The 6 weeks of Annie’s Project cover risk management as it relates to Production, Marketing, Legal, Institutional, Financial, and Human Resources.

 • Moving Beyond the Basics – Farm Financial Education for Women is a supplemental program that focuses on finances and recordkeeping.
-Adams teaches this course as six sessions as well.
+Adams teaches this course in six sessions as well.
 Classes are held in the evening and dinner is provided.
-Ideally, those who participate in the supplemental financial classes for women have already taken the core Annie’s Project classes, but this isn’t required.
+Participation in the supplemental financial classes for women ideally follows the completion of the core Annie’s Project classes, but it’s not required.

 • The very first topic in the Moving Beyond the Basics series is financial habits and attitudes.
 This is taught using Money Habitudes cards.
 The module lasts about an hour.

 • Each participant gets a deck of Money Habitudes cards to sort.
-Then participants are able to interpret their own money personality results.
+Then participants can interpret their money personality results.
 Next, participants break up into groups based on their dominant Money Habitudes types (so people with the same money personality work together) and answer group questions.

 • The recommendation to use Money Habitudes came from Tim Eggers and Kristin Schulte with ISU Extension.

-• Money Habitudes plays an important role in the financial classes for women.
+• Money Habitudes play an important role in the financial classes for women.
 The cards:

-• Make for a fun, engaging and hands-on first activity to get participants involved in the classes.
+• Create a fun, engaging, and hands-on first activity to actively involve participants in the classes.

-• Break down the wall to talking about finances.
+• Break down the wall to talk about finances.

 • Create conversation between participants, to make them accustomed to sharing and talking with each other.

-• Help participants understand their own financial habits and attitudes.
+• Help participants understand their financial habits and attitudes.

 • Allow women to gain insight into how to talk about money and farm finances with other people – often other family members involved in the business.
 As Adams says, “Most of these women are not alone on their farm and there’s somebody else who probably thinks about money in a different way in that operation.”

-• After working with the Money Habitudes cards, the first night’s class covers financial recordkeeping practices and vocabulary as well as how financial statements work together.
+• After working with the Money Habitudes cards, the first night’s class covered financial recordkeeping practices and vocabulary as well as how financial statements work together.

 • Participants have the opportunity to borrow the cards and do them at home with other people after the first class.